0x3fc/treehole-server/docs/APIs/posts.md

 Request:

 {
-	"content": "..."  // the content string you want to post, required }
+	"content": "...",  // the content string you want to post, required "image": "..."     // the image as a file
+}
 ```